joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 2. `http://www.yourdomain.com/about`
 3. `http://www.yourdomain.com/contact`

 Before this strategy, if you wanted to change the technology of your site, say, from ASP to PHP, you had a serious problem.
-With folder-based strategy, the server does the heavy lifting and doesn’t expose the underlying technology.
+With the folder-based strategy, the server does the heavy lifting and doesn’t expose the underlying technology.
 As a developer you could change your tech-stack whenever you wanted to without worrying about breaking your routes.

 The third thing is the `www` bit.
 In the beginning `www` was used to distinguish between the Internet as a whole and some internal server network (extranet versus intranet, respectively).
 Again, this was annoying from a user experience perspective.
-As we progressed, it became possible to remove the `www` from the route:
+As we progressed, it became possible to remove the `www` from the route (the "extranet" became the default for browsers):

 1. `http://yourdomain.com/`
 2. `http://yourdomain.com/about`